morgosus/morgosus.github.io/_posts/2020-10-19-how-to-flex-a-box.md

 There's a whole lot more properites available to use, let me name a few of them - while justify-content aligns your content along the current direction, align-items (given to the wrapper) / align-self (given to the child) allows you to vertically or horizontally align your elements within the 'opposite' direction.
 What I mean is that in a row, it'll work vertically and it'll align horizontally in a column.
 Typically you'd be using center.
 You can also use flex-start or flex-end values.

 Another important feature is the flex-wrap.
 This neat property allows you to have multiple 'rows' of elements.
 Let's say you want 5 rows of articles, each should have 3.
-If the articles are wide enough so that only 3 fit on a line, `css flex-wrap: wrap` would (the opposite would be `css flex-wrap: nowrap`) make it so that your 15 elements break into 5 lines.
+If the articles are wide enough so that only 3 fit on a line, `flex-wrap: wrap` would (the opposite would be `flex-wrap: nowrap`) make it so that your 15 elements break into 5 lines.

 Speaking of width.
 That's flex-basis.
 Think of flex-basis as a sort of combination of width, max-width and min-width.
 It's more or less the ideal width this element should take up.
 The remaining free space is pretty much anything outside of flex basis.
 Setting flex-basis to 30% will allow your elements to grow beyond it, but also ensure that they get their 30%, assuming there's enough space and rules to support that.